vaimo/chromedriver-send-keys-issue/README.md

-# Acceptance test showcase on flawed chromedriver character data processing
+# Showcase on chromedriver character data processing glitch

 This repository illustrates how data that is passed to 'sendKeys' gets interpreted in an unexpected way: